You may think that once winter sets in your garden is going to be barren and bare. But it doesn’t have to be.

 Watering: Regular watering, especially in dry periods

-Winter Jasmine is easy to grow and can be trained on a trellis or left to sprawl as ground cover.
-Prune after flowering to maintain shape.
+Winter Jasmine is easy to grow.
+It can also be trained on a trellis or left to grow as ground cover.
+Keep its shape by pruning after it has flowered.

 Growing Japanese Pieris

-Japanese Pieris is an evergreen shrub with cascading clusters of white or pink flowers in late winter to early spring.
+Japanese Pieris is another evergreen shrub.
+It had white or pink flowers that bloom in late water through to early spring.

 What You Need